droliva10/Project_4/README.md

 ## Azure Network Security Group
 #
-Add inbound security rule to Splunk Enterprise VM.
+Add inbound security rules to Splunk Enterprise VM.
 Allow [port 8000 and 8089](Images/Azure_NSG_Allow_Port_8000_8089.PNG)

 Navigate to the Splunk Enterprise URL [IP Address:8000](Images/Splunk_Enterprise_Home.png) to check that it is running and operational.

 ## Splunk Settings
 #